-Venezuela’s National Assembly approves amnesty bill in first of two votes
+Venezuela passes amnesty bill for political prisoners in first of two votes

 Within days, his vice president – Delcy Rodriguez, the sister of the National Assembly leader – was sworn in as interim president.

-She used her inaugural speech to denounce the “kidnapping of two heroes who are being held hostage: President Nicolás Maduro and First Lady Cilia Flores”.
+She used her inaugural speech to denounce the “kidnapping of two heroes who are being held hostage: President Nicolas Maduro and First Lady Cilia Flores”.

 Rodriguez has nevertheless cooperated with US demands, including by supporting a bill to open Venezuela’s nationalised oil industry to foreign investment.